Safergambling

 Decide on a time limit or set an alarm.

-It’s easy to lose track of time when you’re gambling, so set a time limit or an alarm for the length of time you’d like to play for.
-When the time’s up, it’s up.
+It's easy to lose track of time when you're gambling, so set an alarm or use the site's 'Reality Check' tools to set a length of time you'd like to play for.
+When the time's up, it's up.

 Don't attempt to win back your losses.